Insper/open-dev/docs/lessons/02-software-and-communities/slides.md

 ---

-# Outras fontes
+# Other sources

 ![height:500px](fontes-fundos.png)
-Diversas outras maneiras de conseguir suporte e financiamento
+Various other ways of getting support and funding

 ---
-# Razões para financiar (empresa)
+# Reasons for funding (company)
 #
-- "Adquirir" especialistas em uma tecnologia
+- "Acquire" experts in a technology
-- Vender suporte ou consultoria
+- Sell support or consulting services
 - Marketing
-- Licença de software "obriga"
+- Software license "obliges"
 #
 #

-Nem sempre o que é financiado termina em um formato "aproveitável" por terceiros (ex: Android/Linux, TiVO)
+Not everything funded ends up in a "usable" format for others (e.g., Android/Linux, TiVO)

 ---

 *"Tivoization is the practice of designing hardware that incorporates software under the terms of a copyleft software license like the GNU General Public License (GNU GPL), but uses hardware restrictions or digital rights management (DRM) to prevent users from running modified versions of the software on that hardware"* [Wikipedia]

 ---
-# Razões para contribuir (indivíduo)
+# Reasons for contributing (individual)

-- Profissionais
+- Professional
-	- Reputação / Currículo
+	- Reputation / CV
-	- Necessidade de negócio
+	- Business needs
-- Pessoais
+- Personal
-	- Altruísmo / Ideologia
+	- Altruism / Ideology
-	- Sensação de realização pessoal
+	- Sense of personal fulfillment
-	- Exercício de criatividade
+	- Exercise creativity
-	- Resolver um problema de seu interesse
+	- Solve a problem of personal interest

 ---
-# Atividade: Explorando o entorno de um projeto
+# Activity: Exploring the environment of a project

 ![width:256px](https://fonts.gstatic.com/s/i/materialicons/monetization_on/v4/24px.svg)

-* Pesquisar como as comunidades de alguns projetos estão organizadas
+- Research how the communities of some projects are organized
-* Produzir uma apresentação resumindo suas descobertas
+- Produce a presentation summarizing your findings
 ------------

-Desenvolvimento Aberto
+Open Source Development
 ===

 # ![height:350px](capa.png)

-##### Fluxo de trabalho distribuído e Comunidades de Software
+##### Software and Communities